deployd/docs/docs/users/creating-user-collections.md

 - `username` - The user's identifier; must be unique.
 - `password` - An encrypted password.
 It can never be retreived from the database, only queried against.

-In addition to the above These properties can only be modified
+In addition to the above constraints, these properties can only be modified by:

+- A session authenticated as that user
+- An internal request, such as a call from an event.
+- A root request